awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 ## Work with streaming data<a name="config-stream"></a>

 When you stream data for decryption, be aware that the AWS Encryption SDK returns decrypted plaintext after the integrity checks are complete, but before the digital signature is verified\.
 To ensure that you don't return or use plaintext until the signature is verified, we recommend that you buffer the streamed plaintext until the entire decryption process is complete\.

 This issue arises only when you are streaming ciphertext for decryption, and only when you are using an algorithm suite, such as the [default algorithm suite](supported-algorithms.md), that includes [digital signatures](concepts.md#digital-sigs)\.

 To make the buffering easier, some AWS Encryption SDK language implementations, such as AWS Encryption SDK for JavaScript in Node\.js, include a buffering feature as part of the decrypt method\.
 The AWS Encryption CLI, which always streams input and output introduced a `--buffer` parameter in versions 1\.9\.*x* and 2\.2\.*x*\.
-In other language implementations, you can use existing buffering features\.
+In other language implementations, you can use existing buffering features\. \(The AWS Encryption SDK for \.NET does not support streaming\.\)

 If you are using an algorithm suite without digital signatures, be sure to use the `decrypt-unsigned` feature in each language implementation\.
 This feature decrypts ciphertext but fails if it encounters signed ciphertext\.
 For details, see [Choosing an algorithm suite](#config-algorithm)\.